okikorg/adist/README.md

 ## Recent Updates

+### April 2025
+- Added advanced search operators:
+  - `AND` operator to find documents containing all specified terms
+  - `OR` operator to find documents containing any of the specified terms
+- Added automatic Cursor rules creation during project initialization to assist AI tools

+### March 2025
 - Improved chat and query commands with better code highlighting in non-streaming mode (default)
 - Added `--stream` flag to chat and query commands for real-time streaming responses
 - Added support for OpenAI models (GPT-4o, GPT-4 Turbo, GPT-3.5 Turbo)